 Right now, we're in the "USB 1.0" phase.
 The standard exists, early adopters are building to it, and the ecosystem is forming.
 But the implications go further than "it's easier to connect Claude to your database."

-I don't have the answer.
-But I'm building on MCP in the meantime, because the alternative is writing custom connectors for everything, and I've done enough of that to know it's not where I want to spend my time.
+I'm building on MCP in the meantime, because the alternative is writing custom connectors for everything, and I've done enough of that to know it's not where I want to spend my time.